BlockchainCommons/Research/Investigation/Files.md

 `Seed Id - Key ID - HDKey from Seed Name - Type - [Master Fingprint _ Descriptor Type _ Account # _ Output Type _ Descriptor Checksum] - Format.filetype`

-* **Seed ID** — The first 7 digits of the SHA256 digest of the object.
+* **Seed ID** — The first 7 digits of the SHA256 digest of the seed.
-* **Key ID** — The first 7 digits of the SHA256 digest of the object.
+* **Key ID** — The first 7 digits of the SHA256 digest of the key.
 * **HDKey from Seed Name** — The prefix "HDKey from" prepended to randomly created or user-selected name for seed.
 Space separated.
 * **Type** — The type of object, in this case "Output".
 * **Master Fingerprint** — The Hash 160 of the master public key.
 * **Account #** — The number of the account.
-* **Output Type — A textual descriptor of the derivation path, currently: "legacy", "legacymultisig", "nested", "nestedmultisig", "segwit", "segwitmultisig", or "taproot".
+* **Output Type** — A textual descriptor of the derivation path, currently: "legacy", "legacymultisig", "nested", "nestedmultisig", "segwit", "segwitmultisig", or "taproot".
-* **Descriptor Checksum** — A [checksum for the descriptor](https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md#checksums), as can also be described by `bitcoin-cli getdescriptorinfo`.
+* **Descriptor Checksum** — A [checksum for the descriptor](https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md#checksums), as can also be retrieved by `bitcoin-cli getdescriptorinfo`.
 * **Format** — Output format, which is "UR".
 Formatted as textual UR (in a .txt file) or as a QR (in a .png file).

 **Examples:**